lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 Some packages, for historical reasons, do not fully adhere to :pep:`8`.
 These packages, and the associated naming conventions, are described in :ref:`style-guide-py-sci-pi-naming`.
-Code in other packages SHOULD be consistent within a top-level package built by Jenkins, or within a distinct service, and it is RECOMMENDED that :pep:`8` naming convention be adopted for these, whilst understanding that it may be difficult to modify existing packages.
+Naming style SHOULD be consistent within a top-level package built by Jenkins, or within a distinct service, and it is RECOMMENDED that :pep:`8` naming convention be adopted, whilst understanding that it may be difficult to modify existing packages.
-Consistency within a package is important.
+Consistency within a package is mandatory.
 Within these stated constraints new packages SHOULD use :pep:`8` naming conventions.

 Names may be decorated with leading and/or trailing underscores.